-'Praise be to Allaah, the Lord of the worlds.

-Nothing to that effect has been reported in any Saheeh Hadeeth from the Prophet, sallallaahu 'alayhi wa sallam, or from his Companions.
+'Praise be to Allaah, the Lord of the Worlds.
+Nothing to that effect has been reported in any saheeh hadeeth from the Prophet (peace and blessings of Allaah be upon him) or from his Companions.
 None of the Imaams of the Muslims encouraged or recommended such things, neither the four Imaams, nor any others.
-No reliable scholars have narrated anything like this, neither from the Prophet, sallallaahu 'alayhi wa sallam, nor from the Sahaabah (Companions), nor from the Taabi'een (Followers); neither in any Saheeh report or in a Dha'eef (inauthentic) report; neither in the books of Saheeh, nor in al-Sunan, nor in the Musnads.

-No Hadeeth of this nature was known during the best centuries, but some of the later narrators reported narrations like the one which says: "Whoever puts kohl in his eyes on the day of 'Aashooraa' will not suffer from eye disease in that year, and whoever takes a bath (does Ghusl) on the day of 'Aashooraa' will not get sick in that year," and so on.
-They also reported a fabricated Hadeeth that is falsely attributed to the Prophet, sallallaahu 'alayhi wa sallam, which says: 'Whoever is generous to his family on the day of 'Aashooraa', Allaah will be generous to him for the rest of the year.'
-Reporting all of this from the Prophet, sallallaahu 'alayhi wa sallam, is tantamount to lying.''
+No reliable scholars have narrated anything like this, neither from the Prophet (peace and blessings of Allaah be upon him), nor from the Sahaabah, nor from the Taabi'een; neither in any saheeh report or in a da'eef (weak) report; neither in the books of Saheeh, nor in as-Sunan, nor in the Musnads.
+No hadeeth of this nature was known during the best centuries, but some of the later narrators reported ahaadeeth like the one which says, "Whoever puts kohl in his eyes on the day of 'Aashooraa will not suffer from eye disease in that year, and whoever takes a bath (does ghusl) on the day of 'Aashooraa will not get sick in that year," and so on.
+They also reported a fabricated hadeeth that is falsely attributed to the Prophet (peace and blessings of Allaah be upon him), which says, "Whoever is generous to his family on the day of 'Aashooraa, Allaah will be generous to him for the rest of the year."
+Reporting all of this from the Prophet (peace and blessings of Allaah be upon him) is tantamount to lying.'

-Then he [Ibn Taymiyyah, may Allaah have mercy on him] discussed in brief the tribulations that had occurred in the early days of this Ummah (Muslim nation) and the killing of al-Husayn , may Allaah be pleased with him, and what the various sects had done because of this.
+Then he [Ibn Taymiyah (may Allaah have mercy on him)] discussed in brief the tribulations that had occurred in the early days of this ummah and the killing of al-Husayn (may Allaah be pleased with him), and what the various sects had done because of this.
 Then he said: